 Oh cool, so what type of content is there?

 Well anything you want really… it can be past, present, future and fantasy, it is really only limited by imagination.

-As we are just starting out, our initial content has been built on Unity – which is suitable for Mobile VR and the VR headsets. (ps; the founder is a big fan of the Unreal Engine, just haven’t had a chance to get to that engine yet).
+As we are just starting out, our initial content has been built on Unity – which is suitable for Mobile VR and the VR headsets.

-VR kiwi will provide business customers with purpose built content for their needs.
+VR kiwi can provide purpose built content.

 What is the name of this product?